-consumption on the rise, the Interactive Advertising Bureau on Tuesday released a set of practical guidelines to help marketers and media buyers capitalize on the growth of the
+With mobile video consumption on the rise, the Interactive Advertising Bureau on Tuesday released a set of practical guidelines to help marketers and media buyers capitalize on the growth of the

 to the technical aspects of mobile video, like encoding and delivery options, the document issued at the IAB’s annual leadership meeting covers creative decisions related to duration,

-perplexing, so while mobile video viewing is growing by leaps and bounds, creatives and media planners are just now learning to maneuver successfully in the space,” said Anna
+and oft-times perplexing, so while mobile video viewing is growing by leaps and bounds, creatives and media planners are just now learning to maneuver successfully in the space,” said Anna

 Bager, vice president and general manager of the IAB’s Mobile Marketing Center of Excellence.
 “This guide is meant to deliver the kinds of insights and intelligence that will allow them to

 total online views, with that proportion expected to double by 2019.
 In the U.S., 50.5 million people watched an average of 5 hours, 45 minutes of video on mobile phones a month through the first half

-video advertising overall will grow almost 80% to $924 million this year, and reach $2.7 billion by 2017.
+that U.S. mobile video advertising overall will grow almost 80% to $924 million this year, and reach $2.7 billion by 2017.
 But even by then it will still make up less than 10% of all mobile ad

 Underscoring mobile video ad demand, mobile ad network InMobi on Monday announced the launch of a new video ad platform.
 The company’s CEO Naveen Tewari predicts that a quarter of